artiku/JusticeOfMinos/README.rst

 -	NPSs have limited line of sight: they can see only a restricted part of the labyrinth.
 It depends on:
     -	if there is an obstacle, NPSs cannot see what is located behind it.
     -	if there is an open space around, NPSs can see only part of it (limited by radius).
--	NPSs can move by their own way (randomly wandering, if the NPS does not see a pleyer).
+-	NPSs can move by their own way (randomly wandering, if the NPS does not see a player).
 -	NPSs have defined movement speed.
 -	NPS cannot fight with NPS.
 -	NPSs can attack player (Minotaur kills instantly).